Ezequiel Tovar Player Props: Rockies vs. Yankees

 Ezequiel Tovar At The Plate

-- Tovar has 20 doubles, two triples, nine home runs and 13 walks while hitting .260.
+- Tovar is hitting .263 with 21 doubles, two triples, nine home runs and 13 walks.

-- In 37.6% of his games this year, Tovar has driven in at least one run.
-In 10 of those games (11.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Tovar has had an RBI in 32 games this season (37.2%), including 10 multi-RBI outings (11.6%).
+He has also driven home three or more of his team's runs in three contests.

-- In 37 of 85 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 37 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.